 This appears to identify three purposes for practical work in primary science.
 They are:

-discovery learning that introduces pupils to scientific objects and phenomena to help them learn substantive knowledge, such as dissolving or air resistance
+directed discovery learning that introduces pupils to scientific objects and phenomena to help them learn substantive knowledge, such as dissolving or air resistance

-discovery learning that enables pupils to learn and practice disciplinary knowledge, such as how to use a thermometer or carry out a specific type of scientific enquiry
+directed discovery learning that enables pupils to learn and practice disciplinary knowledge, such as how to use a thermometer or carry out a specific type of scientific enquiry

-Discovery learning to introduce scientific objects and phenomena
+Directed discovery learning to introduce scientific objects and phenomena

-With regard to discovery learning that introduces pupils to scientific objects and phenomena, the review makes it clear that, “it should not be assumed that pupils will acquire abstract, and often counterintuitive, ideas simply by taking part in a practical activity”.
-So, when discovery learning is used to introduce scientific objects and phenomena to pupils, it must be part of a sequence of teaching that includes the explicit teaching of the substantive knowledge.
+With regard to directed discovery learning that introduces pupils to scientific objects and phenomena, the review makes it clear that, “it should not be assumed that pupils will acquire abstract, and often counterintuitive, ideas simply by taking part in a practical activity”.
+So, when directed discovery learning is used to introduce scientific objects and phenomena to pupils, it must be part of a sequence of teaching that includes the explicit teaching of the substantive knowledge.

-Discovery learning to teach disciplinary knowledge
+Directed discovery learning to teach disciplinary knowledge

 Pupils are required to use disciplinary knowledge as part of scientific enquiry.
 However, the review makes it clear that this disciplinary knowledge must be taught discretely in advance of being applied in scientific enquiry.
-Some disciplinary knowledge may be most effectively taught discretely through discovery learning.
+Some disciplinary knowledge may be most effectively taught discretely through directed discovery learning.